doughty247/belladonna-play/README.md

 - DRM building blocks: encrypted entitlements cache, asset packing/decryption, mod signing/verification and allowlists.
 - Observability: Prometheus‑style metrics and a simple capability JSON surface for diagnostics.

+## What is the HAL
+The HAL (Host Abstraction Layer) is a thin, cross‑platform interface that standardizes how Belladonna Play interacts with the operating system.
+In practice, it provides:
+- Consistent contracts for process hardening, sandbox/capability reporting, and runtime monitoring across OSes.
+- A user‑mode, least‑privilege design with predictable behavior and clear observability.
+- A portability layer so SDKs and engine plugins integrate once and run consistently on supported platforms.

+The HAL focuses on stable, minimal surfaces.
+Advanced probes (e.g., eBPF on Linux) are feature‑gated and opt‑in.
+Implementation specifics are kept internal while we evaluate open‑sourcing the HAL and related tooling.

 ## Coming soon
 - First‑party engine plugins for easier integration:
 	- Unreal Engine